ribeaud/SWA/lectures/3/readme.md

   ### O
 ]
 .right-column[
+### Takeaway
+* Abstraction is the key to supporting **OCP**.
+* No matter how _open_ a module is, there will always be some kind of change which requires modification.
+* Strategic opening.
+In doubt, wait for changes to happen.
+No elaborate upfront design.
+]
+---
+.left-column[
+  ## SOLID
+  ### S
+  ### O
+]
+.right-column[
 ### Exercise
 1. Have a look at **ocp** module, analyze and run test `EmployeeShould`
 1. Does this module follow the **OCP** principle?
 1. How could we improve it?
 Once you've reached a satisfying result, create a branch (_ocp_ as name) and push it.
 ]
+???
+#### Problems
+* Adding a new type of employee is hard, many classes have to be changed, the design is rigid.
+* Create a company of one manager and two engineers.
+In `Application.java`, `payAmount` to them.
+* Our example design is fragile: Many switch/case (if/else) statements that are both hard to find and hard to decipher.
 ---
 .left-column[
   ## SOLID